Managing medicine shortages

 Every day millions of patients rely on medicines supplied by the pharmaceutical industry.

-If shortages arise, companies are required to notify the Department of Health and Social Care (DHSC) who will work with a range of stakeholders to resolve them quickly using tried and tested procedures.
+When shortages happen, companies are required to notify the Department of Health and Social Care (DHSC) who will work with a range of stakeholders to swiftly address and resolve these shortages using tried and tested procedures.

-The DHSC has now published guidance which outlines the obligations on companies to inform the department of any medicine discontinuations or anticipated supply shortages, to help manage supply issues and mitigate any potential impacts on patients.
+The DHSC has published guidance which outlines the responsibilities that manufacturers and suppliers have to inform the department of any medicine discontinuations or anticipated supply shortages, to help manage supply issues and help prevent any potential impacts on patients.

 Companies take their responsibilities very seriously and are accountable to UK regulators should supplies of their products become unavailable.

-The Government is working with the industry to improve supply of HRT products.
+The Government has worked with the industry to improve supply of HRT products.

-We are also working closely with our members, the NHSE Menopause Programme and the DHSC Medicines Supply Team to support supplier engagement on HRT and wider Women’s Health Strategy.
+We are also working closely with our members, the NHS England Menopause Programme and the DHSC Medicines Supply Team to support supplier engagement on HRT and wider Women’s Health Strategy.